tb658/tb658/README.md

-# I'm Tyler J. Barnes!
-Welcome to my GitHub page!
+# Hello!

-**Sophomore CS & Math Double Major @ Rutgers University**
+I'm Tyler, a sophomore computer science and mathematics student studying at Rutgers University-New Brunswick.

 Passionate about building efficient, impactful software with a focus on problem-solving and innovation.